NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Plan.md

 ## Core Idea

-The new UI should act as a queue builder and executor, not as a second converter.
+The new UI acts as a queue builder and executor, not as a second converter.

-That means it should:
+That means it:

 - scan a chosen root object
 - find all convertible components in the hierarchy
 - let the user select some or all items
 - let the user choose the collider target type where needed
-- call the already-built inspector conversion logic for each selected item
+- call the shared compiled conversion APIs used by the inspectors for each selected item

 ## Important Behavior Rules